Nutlope/docs/autocomplete/guides/building-first-spec.md

 But, we can generate a list of suggestions that show the user all their local git branches using [Generators](./generators).

-Our generator runs a script in the user's terminal, and Fig will capture the output of that script.
-In our example, we want to run `git branch --no-color` to have git display the list of branches.
+A generator runs a script in the user's terminal, and Fig will capture the output of that script.
+We want to run `git branch --no-color` to have git display the list of branches.

 ![](/docAssets/autocomplete/getting-started/generatorScript.png)

-The `postProcess` function then captures the output from the terminal as a string, and within the function you can write logic to convert the output string into suggestions.
-In our function, we want to split our list of branches by the newline character, and convert each line containing a branch into a [Suggestion Object](#Suggestion Object) containing a `name` and `description`.
+The `postProcess` function captures the output from the terminal as a string, and within the function you can write logic to convert the output string into suggestions.
+We want to split our list of branches by the newline character, and convert each line containing a branch into a [Suggestion Object](#Suggestion Object) containing a `name` and `description`.
 Note that `postProcess` should return an array of generated suggestion objects.

 ```js
 var branches = {